blockchain-unica/solidity-vs-move-verification/contracts/price-bet/README.md

 - **price-above-player-win**:	if at some point before the deadline the price goes above the threshold, the player can withdraw

-- **winner-payout	the winner**: receives at least twice the initial pot (assume that the oracle is not paid)
+- **winner-payout**: the winner receives at least twice the initial pot (assume that the oracle is not paid)